 VRM is great and the initial boot takes around 30 seconds.
 It doesn’t have enough storage for my needs, and the memory speed was too low.

 The last board I have on our list is the GIGABYTE X570 I AORUS Pro that is still a solid choice if you want to build a custom PC on a budget.

 Who is it best for?

 This motherboard is great for people with AMD components, such as processor and GPU because it is fully compatible with AMD Ryzen parts of the 2nd and 3rd generation.

-Apart from that, it’s great for creating a more memory-demanding configuration, due to the total of 64GB RAM capacity, allowing you to maximize the peformance.
+Apart from that, it’s great for creating a more memory-demanding configuration, due to the total 64GB RAM capacity, allowing you to maximize the performance.

 The board also has a VRM heatsink that’s accompanied by a 5W/MK thermal pad for bringing the temperatures down even with prolonged use.

 Connectivity-wise, the board panel features 2 HDMI ports, 1 Displayport, 4 USB 3.0 ports, 1 USB 3.1 port, 1 USB Type-C port, and 3 Audio HD ports.